What is interlibrary loan (ILL)?

 How can I view the articles/book chapters I've requested online?

-Once you have been alerted that the material has arrived, log in to your ILLiad account.
+Once you have received notification that the material has arrived, log in to your ILLiad account.
 Click on Electronically Received Articles from the menu on the left side of the screen.
 Save or print your electronically received articles because they are available for only 30 days.

-What happens if I lose or damage an item that was interlibrary loaned for me?
+What happens if I lose or damage an interlibrary loan item?